khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 68
+#### <ins>**Metamask**</ins>
+Metamask is a cryptocurrency wallet used to interact with the Ethereum blockchain.
+Users can create and manage their wallets that are used to interact with the decentralized world.
+It is available in the browser, browser extension, and also in the mobile app.

 ### Day 67
 #### <ins>**Initial Coin Offering (ICO)**</ins>
 A company seeking to raise money to create a new coin, app, or service can launch an ICO as a way to raise funds.
 Interested investors can buy into an initial coin offering to receive a new cryptocurrency token issued by the company.
 This token may have some utility related to the product or service that the company is offering or represent a stake in the company or project.